vgitv/one-term.nvim/README.md

 ## Installation

 **NB:** one-term will not define any key mapping for you, it only provides a user command.
 It's up to you to define you own mappings.
-Examples are given below.

 ### Minimal example with lazy.nvim